Platform Guides

 What's the best way to backup conversations from platforms without export features?

-For platforms without official exports (Grok, Mistral, DeepSeek, Perplexity), the most practical approach is a browser extension like LLMnesia that indexes conversations locally as you have them.
+For supported platforms without official exports (Grok, Mistral, DeepSeek, Perplexity), the most practical approach is a browser extension like LLMnesia that indexes conversations locally as you have them.
 This creates a searchable local archive that doesn't depend on the platform's export functionality.

 How often should I backup my AI conversations?